 If you are just getting into photography or don’t live in a place where you see many waterfalls, these may be the most exciting features of all to you.

-I suggest reading our guide to waterfall photography if you want to know more about capturing long exposure waterfall images.
+I suggest reading our guide to waterfall photography if you are still learning the craft and want to know more about capturing long exposure waterfall images.

 The first waterfall you will see regardless of how you arrive in the Yosemite Valley is Bridalveil Falls.
 It is a standout feature in many of the compositions we have discussed already, such as Tunnel View, Valley View, and the entire North River Road.